 Skullcap - Organic

+Open-pollinated.
 Perennial to Zone 4.
-Native spreading 1–2' perennial, also known as Virginia Skullcap, needs moist rich soil and likes partial shade.
+Native spreading 1–2' plant, also known as Virginia Skullcap, needs moist rich soil and likes partial shade.
 Herbalists use it as a headache remedy, great for insomnia and both calms and strengthens the nervous system.
 Flowering tops of skullcap are used in daily teas as well as formulas for chronic conditions.
 Sometimes called Mad-dog skullcap because the tea was once used as a folk remedy for rabies.
 Enjoy its numerous small blue flowers from July through September or put the leaves in a pillow to induce restful sleep.
-About 500 seeds/g.
+About 500 seeds/g. ①

 Additional Information